 While this might all seem innocent enough, thousands of vacationers have learned that bus tours are not as safe as they should be and after an accident, victims sustain much more than physical damage.
 As if dealing with a physical injury isn’t enough, the cost of medical treatments can wreak financial havoc on any family and although bus companies are required to carry insurance, this coverage simply may not be enough.

-Bus accident victims do typically have another legal option: filing a lawsuit.
+Those injured on vacation due to a bus accident, typically have another legal option: filing a lawsuit.

 Many of our former clients would tell recent bus accident victims that they too were hesitant to contact an attorney because they believed filing a lawsuit would be overwhelming and not worth the stress or too expensive.
 But in most cases, a plaintiff is unable to get full coverage of their losses without pursuing legal action.